Architectural education at the University of Memphis began in 1965 in the Industrial

 During the May 2010 commencement, the Department of Architecture celebrated the graduation

 of its first M.Arch student.
 Pam Hurley was the first student to earn the professional,

 two-year Master of Architecture degree at the University of Memphis.
 Five additional

 students received the M.Arch at the August commencement.
 The Master of Architecture

 degree is a focus area of the University of Memphis.

-The celerating continued in 2010 when the TERRA (Technologically + Environmentally
+The celebrating continued in 2010 when the TERRA

 In September 2010, the Art Museum of the University of Memphis celebrated the life

-and work of pioneering American architect Paul R. Williams with an exhibition that
+and work of pioneering American architect Paul Revere Williams with an exhibition

 .
 The project began with the idea of a small exhibition that would honor Williams